fdemmer/flask-principal/docs/index.rst

 Introduction
 ============

-Flask-Principal provides a very loose framework to tie in providers of two types of service, often located in different parts of a web application:
+Flask-Principal provides a loose framework to tie in providers of two types of service, often located in different parts of a web application:

     1. Authentication providers